 Harden Your Home

 Flying embers can ignite homes up to a mile from a wildfire.
-“Harden” your home now before a fire starts by using fire-resistant building materials.
+“Harden” your home now before a wildfire starts by using fire-resistant building materials.

 Build your roof or re-roof with materials such as composition, metal or tile.
 Block any spaces between roof decking and covering to prevent embers from catching.